 We also have laptops and iPads available to support pupils in their library studies.

 The library benefits from having a fantastic selection of new and current fiction books arriving regularly.
 We also have a well-stocked non-fiction section to support fact-finding and project research.

 Our pupils are encouraged to suggest any book titles which are suitable for the school library to stock.

 Our extensive library catalogue is accessible online via Eclipse.net library management system, this is available at school and at home on any device, PC, Laptop, or a free mobile app.
 Pupils can browse the catalogue, review recommendations and new titles in the library, reserve books and even write book reviews.
 The LMS also provides links to validated educational websites for research and homework topics.

-We have a wealth of On-Line Resources available for pupils in school and at home, please refer to the Learning Resource Centre page for details.
+We have a wealth of On-Line Resources available for pupils in school and at home.

 Radnor House also runs the Renaissance Learning Accelerated Reader reading scheme for pupils in Years 5 to 8.
 This is online testing, monitoring but also motivation scheme to continually assess pupils' reading progress.